freer4/stackagejs/README.md

 The following static properties:

-- `prefix` Prefix option for multi-system setups.
-Ommitted by default.
+- `prefix` Prefix option for multi-system setups, where this value is what will be used to determine which API connection to use for this particular model.
+Omitted by default, which will use the "default" registered API connection.*
-- `name` The name of the model, which includes the prefix if any provided
+- `name` The name of the model, which includes the prefix if any provided. recommend PascalCase, but not enforced.**
+- `pathName` is the controller sub-string in the URL, that is the "my-controller" section of "https://mysite.com/my-controller/get".
+Should be kebab-case, but casing is not enforced.
+Deviate at your own peril.**
 - `dto` Bool indicating if this is a DTO (see DTO section)

+> *prefix is used as a system identifier, rather than having each model definition carry its own URLs around.
+This allows for flexible configurations, like environment-specific API connections.
+See Connection object TODO link this

+> **casing is not enforced and generally JS doesn't care, it's just using strings; you could make these almost anything you want.
+However, the recommended and default pattern is that `(Prefix)ModelName` be used for the model name, and `model-name` for the pathName.

 The following static read-only function: